Our counselling service is an essential addition to the support offered by the Services Team to people living with HIV

 ACCESSING THE SERVICE

-There are two ways to access counselling.
-You may be referred to the service by a George House Trust services adviser or you can complete the form below.
-If you submit an application to the service using the form, we will contact you to discuss with you further before formally referring you to the service and we may need to arrange an initial appointment with an adviser beforehand.
+George House Trust services advisers can refer you to the service, following an appointment with them.
 If you have not accessed any George House Trust services before, we will always arrange an appointment for you to meet with an adviser before referral to the Counselling service.

-Following an initial assessment, 12 counselling appointments will be offered.
+Following an initial assessment with a counsellor, 12 counselling appointments will be offered.
 It is important to attend these regularly and to let your counsellor or George House Trust know if you are unable to attend.
-Appointments are offered both during the daytime and evening.
-If you require a specific time, you may have to wait a little longer to be allocated a counsellor.
+At the moment our counsellors are seeing clients through video chat and via phone.